infernuse/ustepper_robotic_arm_pi/README.md

 ## Requirements
 - Raspberry Pi (2/3/Zero)
-- Touch display (All kinds of gadgets are available as long as it has 800x400 resolution.)-
+- Touch display (All kinds of gadgets are available as long as it has 800x480 resolution)